ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

   a "Welcome to WebStorm" screen appears.
 </li>

-<li markdown="1">If you have not already done so, set the paths to Dartium and
+<li markdown="1">If you haven't already,
+set the paths for Dartium and the SDK.
-the SDK.
 You can find the instructions at
 [Configuring Dart Support](/tools/webstorm/#configuring-dart-support).
 </li>